cypress-io/cypress-documentation/source/guides/testing-strategies/auth0-authentication.md

 # Configure Auth0 Application for Testing with Cypress

-**Note: This guide is setup for testing against an [Auth0][auth0] Single Page Application using the [Classic Universal Login Experience][auth0classiclogin].
+**Note: This guide is setup for testing against an {% url "Auth0" https://auth0.com %}  Single Page Application using the {% url "Classic Universal Login Experience" https://auth0.com/docs/universal-login/classic %}.
 This configuration is recommended for a "Test Tenant" and/or "Test API" setup for automated/end-to-end testing.**

 On the Auth0 Dashboard, click the "Create Application" button, name your application and select "Single Page Application".

-Once created, visit the [Application Settings][auth0applicationsettings] tab under your application.
+Once created, visit the {% url "Application Settings" https://auth0.com/docs/dashboard/reference/settings-application %} tab under your application.

 Add your local development URL and port (e.g "http://localhost:3000") under the following sections:
   - Allowed Callback URLs